Astro-TipTop-Services/astro-tiptop-services/docs/orion/howtosetup.md

 ---

 <p align="justify">
-This page explains how to configure TipTop depending on the type of adaptive optics (AO) system you want to simulate.
+This page explains how to configure TipTop depending on the type of adaptive optics (AO) system you want to simulate — in other words, how to complete your .ini configuration file (see the [Parameter files explained](/docs/orion/parameterfiles/) page for a full description of the available parameters).

 ## AO Modes